What is Osteopathy?

 It is a holistic form of manual therapy that works on the principle that the body functions as a whole unit.
 This means that each and every part needs to work well together to maintain optimal health and function.
 It is when something becomes dysfunctional that the body tends to compensate, and symptoms such as pain or stiffness appear.

 At Melville Osteopathy, we tailor a treatment to suit every person’s individual needs.
-This allows us to consult a wide range of patients from babies to athletes or professionals.
+This allows us to consult a wide range of patients including babies, pregnant mums to be, athletes or professionals.
 We have a broad approach to Osteopathy among the staff at Melville Osteopathy.
 Our team may refer you to other trusted practitioners within our clinic if we believe that they may have a more suited Osteopathic approach for you at that particular time.

 How can Osteopathy Help?